OnlyLys/Leaper/contributing.md

-# How To Contribute
+# Guide for Contributors

 ## Building the Source Code

 You must have NPM installed to build the extension.
 You may obtain it here: https://nodejs.org/en/

-Build Steps
+Steps

-1. Clone this repository into any local directory.
+1. Clone the project repository.
-2. Run `npm install` in the directory to have it download and install the necessary modules.
+2. Run `npm install` in the project directory to have it download and install the necessary modules.

 ## Running the Extension

-Run Steps
+Steps

-1. Open the directory in VS Code: via `Open Folder` in the editor or `code <directory>` in command line.
+1. Open the project directory in VS Code.
-2. Run the extension by executing the `Start Debugging` command.
-The default keybinding for `Start Debugging` is `F5`.
+2. Run `Extension` via the debug menu.

 ## Testing the Extension

-Aside from testing the extension manually, the automatic testing suite should be run to make sure the code performs as expected.
-To do so, open the debug panel and run `Extension Tests`.
+Steps to run from an active VS Code instance:

+1. Open the project directory in VS Code.
+2. Run `Extension Tests` via the debug menu.

+Alternatively the tests can be run from the command line by calling `npm test`.

 ## Contributing to the Repository

-Fork the repository on GitHub and make any changes over there.
+Fork the repository on GitHub and make any changes on the fork.
 After that, make a pull request.

+## Extension Architecture